 \subsection{Summary}

 In this section, the concept of solar activity and quantifying indices is discussed, as well as the main features of solar-activity temporal behavior.

-The concept of solar activity is quite broad and covers nonstationary and nonequilibrium (often eruptive) processes, in contrast to the ``quiet'' sun concept, and their effects upon the terrestrial and heliospheric environment.
+The concept of solar activity is quite broad and covers non-stationary and non-equilibrium (often eruptive) processes, in contrast to the ``quiet'' sun concept, and their effects upon the terrestrial and heliospheric environment.
 Many indices are used to quantify different aspects of variable solar activity.
 Quantitative indices include direct (i.e., related directly to solar variability) and indirect (i.e., related to terrestrial and interplanetary effects caused by solar activity), they can be physical or synthetic.
 While all indices depict the dominant 11-year cyclic variability, their relationships on other timescales (short scale or long-term trends) may vary to a great extent.

 The most common and the longest available index of solar activity is the sunspot number, which is a synthetic index and is very useful for the quantitative representation of overall solar activity outside the grand minimum.
+During the grand Maunder minimum, however, it may give only a clue about solar activity whose level may drop below the sunspot formation threshold.
 The sunspot number series is available for the period from 1610~AD, after the invention of the telescope, and covers, in particular, the Maunder minimum in the late 17th century.
-Fragmentary noninstrumental observations of the sun before 1610, while giving a possible hint of relative changes in solar activity, cannot be interpreted in a quantitative manner.
+Fragmentary non-instrumental observations of the sun before 1610, while giving a possible hint of relative changes in solar activity, cannot be interpreted in a quantitative manner.

 Solar activity in all its manifestations is dominated by the 11-year Schwabe cycle, which has, in fact, a variable length of 9\,--\,14~years for individual cycles.
 The amplitude of the Schwabe cycle varies greatly -- from the almost spotless Maunder minimum to the very high cycle~19, possibly in relation to the Gleissberg or secular cycle.
 Longer super-secular characteristic times can also be found in various proxies of solar activity, as discussed in Section~\ref{sec:3}.